 By 2050: United Kingdom, France, Denmark, New Zealand, Hungary, Japan, S. Korea, Canada, Spain, Ireland, and the EU as a whole.

 There are additional countries that propose earlier net zero targets such as 2030 or 2035 but the laws have not yet been set.
-Of course, there are countries planning later targets like 2060 as well.

 Suriname and Bhutan currently have negative emissions which means they absorb more CO2 than they produce due to being mostly forested, small countries.
 They prefer more natural lifestyles without highly-developed infrastructures.

-Net zero does include scope 3 according to the Science Based Targets initiative (SBTi) although a state of carbon neutrality that is recognized by most regions (PAS2060) only covers scopes 1 and 2, with 3 being optional.
+Net zero does include scope 3 according to the Science Based Targets initiative (SBTi) although a state of carbon neutrality that is recognised by most regions (PAS2060) only covers scopes 1 and 2, with 3 being optional.